uilianries/imgui/Glossary.md

 ![Docking](https://user-images.githubusercontent.com/8225057/97541627-c0dea300-19c5-11eb-9416-8bb255e189a1.png)

+**Central Node**: a specific node inside in _Dockspace_ which: stay visible when empty, use leftover space instead of claiming space, can be made transparent (with the "PassthruCentralNode" flag).
+This is the node often perceived as an "empty node".
+It only gets initially created when a node is created with the "DockSpace" flag.

 **Docking** (noun): refers to the Docking subsystem as a whole.

 **Docking** (verb): refers to the action of combining one Window or Dock Node into another Window or Dock Node.
 A docking operation can be a "Split" (split the target window/node into two sections) or an "Merge" (add into the existing target window/node).